 A big new thing in Longhorn were the tasks and help topics integrated into Explorer.
 Many builds show an empty space where these tasks would go in Explorer’s task pane, but no tasks are showing.
 In this post I’ll describe the step-by-step process of getting these tasks to work on build 4042.
 The idea is that we go from an empty pane to a nice and completely filled pane like in the image below.

 Reading up on Longhorn’s development process, and you’ll read a lot about how the shell or user interface was redeveloped using the .NET Framework, and many people infer that this meant using C#, including a number of Microsoft employees.
-This has then been blamed for the terrible performance of Longhorn and in particular, is often cited as the cause for its numerous memory leaks.
+This has then been blamed for the poor performance of Longhorn and in particular, is often cited as the cause for its numerous memory leaks.
 Architecture Let’s take a step back for a moment and consider the shell improvements from a wider view.

 In this post I will have a look at how one can unlock the “full potential” of the wizard - to lift a corner of the veil: it doesn’t have a lot of potential.
 If you can vaguely remember me writing about exactly this subject a few years back… you are right, but with the switch to the WordPress powered website I totally forgot to place the original article back so here I am revisiting the subject C: